-Ad Valorem taxes are budgeted at \$ 6,131,236 and are collected by the Seminole County Tax Collector's office.
+Ad Valorem taxes are budgeted at \$5,971,913 and are collected by the Seminole County Tax Collector's office.
 The majority of the tax collections occur from November through March.
 Tax bills are mailed in November, becoming due March 31, with a sliding discount rate for early payment beginning in November.
 Collections are calculated by multiplying the City's adopted millage rate for every \$1,000 of taxable property value.
 The City's millage rate is adopted by City Commission each budget year, with the established rate predicated upon desired revenue generated (within statutory limitations) based on the gross taxable value of real and personal property as certified by the Seminole County Property Appraiser.
-The millage rate requested is unchanged from FY 2022 at 2.9990 mills in the FY 2023 Proposed Budget.
+The millage rate is requested to be reduced from 2.9990 mills to 2.9000 mills in the FY 2023 Annual Budget.
 City Commission is requested to utilize increases in property values to offset projected increases in expenditures.
 The City's property values have increased each year since FY 2014.
-The City is projected to continue this positive direction with a 16% increase in property values in FY 2023.
+The City is projected to continue this positive direction with a 16.84% increase in property values in FY 2023.
 The following table illustrates the changes in property taxes over the last five years.

-Actual - FY 18 Actual - FY 19 Actual - FY 20 Actual - FY 21 Adopted - FY 22 Proposed - FY 23 \$3,863,887 \$4,507,851 \$4,790,637 \$5,014,981 \$5,301,157 \$6,131,236
+FY 18 - Actual FY 19 - Actual FY 20 - Actual FY 21 - Actual FY 22 - Budget FY 23 - Budget \$3,863,887 \$4,507,851 \$4,790,637 \$5,014,981 \$5,301,157 \$5,971,913